-Examples: hepatitis B, influenza, human papillomavirus, anthrax, acellular pertussis
+Some examples of these vaccines are hepatitis B, influenza, human papillomavirus, anthrax, acellular pertussis

 Some bacterial diseases are not directly caused by a bacterium, but by a toxin produced by the bacterium.
 One example is tetanus: the Clostridium tetani bacterium does not cause its symptoms, a neurotoxin it produces (tetanospasmin) does.
 Immunizations for this type of pathogen can be made by inactivating the toxin that causes disease symptoms.
 As with organisms or viruses used in killed or inactivated vaccines, this can be done via treatment with a chemical, such as formalin, or by using heat or other methods.

 Immunizations created using inactivated toxins are called toxoids.
 Toxin produced by a pathogen is used to make the vaccine.
 It creates immunity targeted to the toxin rather than the whole pathogen.
 Toxoid vaccines do not offer lifelong immunity and need to be topped up over time.